 Urban design can play a role in connecting the broader Oshawa waterfront.
 Improved pedestrian and cycling networks between Lakeview Park and the Second Marsh will make an important contribution to the continuity and experience of the waterfront.
-This includes actively cooperating with the City of Oshawa to facilitate a relocated multi-use path on the east-west strip of land that is currently owned by the port authority.
+This includes actively cooperating with the City of Oshawa to facilitate a relocated multi-use path on the east-west strip of land (a former rail line) that is currently owned by the port authority.
 HOPA will explore opportunities to enhance this connectivity and improve urban design where the port interfaces with the public realm to improve accessibility, contribute to the character of waterfront areas, and/or support land use compatibility.
 At key locations on the Port lands, additional interpretive signage may be employed to inform the community on the role of the Port and the history of the area.

 HOPA will aim to create a high standard of urban design for its assets.
 The quality and character of the urban design will celebrate the industrial and employment nature of the Port.
 Special consideration for urban design will be taken for the West Wharf to complement its interface with community and recreational uses.

-Urban design enhancements will be considered and implemented primarily as new Port userdriven development or site preparation occurs, but also as the Port initiates broader site or infrastructure improvements.
+Urban design enhancements will be considered and implemented as new Port user-driven development or site preparation occurs, and/ or in consultation with the City of Oshawa as the Port initiates ongoing site or infrastructure improvements.
 The colour, materials, design and placement on the site of buildings and structures will be considered in how they add to the visual quality of the Port.